NCAR/ncar-python-tutorial/curricula/z230-pt1_script.md

 Requirements & Installation
 --------------------------

 But first, let'd double check - Everyone should have conda or miniconda installed on their linux or mac OS at this point.
 If you have an old version of conda installed, update it.
 Raise your hand if you had any trouble with this.
+You'll also need Git.

 Outline - Part 1 - First Python Script